breathe/mimosa-vault/README.md

 which secrets are needed -- when the application's needs change, you don't have to sync an encrypted database to deploy the updated code -- you've already deployed the key ... just update the source code and rebuild at each site.

-The module makes passwords available to mimosa -- allowing mimosa modules which deal with deployment to gain access to credentials without requiring embedding the credentials in source code or mimosa-config.
-Additionally, the module will transform project files with the magic extension '.vault.coffee' (or .js or any extension which compiles to .js) into compiled js which includes the secrets.
-This is primarily useful for server-side code which needs embedded passwords for something like database servers -- but is useful for managing client-side credentials that are needed in development (eg passwords for testing accounts which may need to be made available when running project test suites).
+The module makes passwords available to mimosa -- allowing other mimosa modules which need to deal with things like deployment to gain access to credentials without requiring embedding the credentials in source code or mimosa-config.

+Additionally, the module will transform project files with the magic extension '.vault.coffee' (or .js or any extension which compiles to .js) into a json file which includes the derived passwords for the services listed in the .vault file.
+This is primarily useful for something like server-side code which needs to embed passwords for external services like database servers -- but its useful for managing development/testing versions of client-side credentials (eg passwords for 'testing' accounts which may need to be made available to client-side code when running project test suites).

 When this module is included, mimosa-vault will use a project specific 'secret key' to transform any .vault.js or .vault.coffee files within the project's source javascript directory into a json file containing passwords derived from the key and conforming to any specified character class (in order to meet password character set/complexity requirements).

-The vault module ensures that knowing any set of generated passwords does not allow deriving any other passwords which would be derived from the secret key.
+The vault module ensures that knowing any generated passwords does not allow deriving any other passwords which would be derived from the secret key.

 ## Usage